 USE [SSIS Tutorials] GO SELECT [Player Information] FROM [Term Extraction Transformation Source]

 STEP 5: Double click on the Term Extraction Transformation will open the Term Extraction Editor to configure it.
-Within the Term Extraction tab, You simply need to choose the column you want to use for the Term Extraction from the available input columns.
+Within the Term Extraction tab, choose the column you want to use for the Term Extraction from the available input columns.
 We left the output column names to default Term and Score.

-Exclusion Tab: If you want to exclude specific terms during term extraction then, configure this Tab by specifying a column that contains exclusion terms.
+Exclusion Tab: If you want to exclude specific terms during term extraction, configure this Tab by specifying a column that contains exclusion terms.

-STEP 6: Advanced tab of the Term Extraction Transformation Editor Dialog box is very important to select Term Type, Source Type and Frequency Threshold.
-In this example we are extracting Nouns and Noun Phrases.
-So, we selected Nouns and Noun Phrases option as term type and selecting Frequency Threshold as 1.
-Please refer Extract Nouns Using Term Extraction Transformation in SSIS article to understand, How to Extract Nouns from the Source Data and Extract Noun Phrases Using Term Extraction Transformation article to understand, How to extract Noun Phrases from the data Source.
+STEP 6: Advanced tab of the Term Extraction Transformation Editor Dialog box is important to select Term Type, Source Type, and Frequency Threshold.
+In this example, we are extracting Nouns and Noun Phrases.
+So, we chose Nouns and Noun Phrases option as term type and selecting the Frequency Threshold as 1.
+Please refer Extract Nouns Using Term Extraction Transformation in SSIS article to understand, How to Extract Nouns from the Source Data and Extract Noun Phrases Using Term Extraction Transformation article to understand, How to extract Noun Phrases from the Data Source.

 The default configuration of a Term Extraction Transformation is to redirect error rows.
 You can get rid of this warning by connecting the error output.
 Or by changing the default behavior to Ignore Failure or Fail Component.
 Let’s change to Ignore Failure

 Click ok to finish configuring the Term Extraction Transformation.